kinanen/Jupyter-Kernel-Extension-Demo/README.md

 # Change directory to the q8s_extension directory
 # Install package in development mode
 pip install -e "."

+#To install the development dependencies for the extension:
+jlpm add @jupyterlab/application @jupyterlab/apputils @jupyterlab/services @lumino/widgets

 # Link your development version of the extension with JupyterLab
 jupyter labextension develop . --overwrite
 # Rebuild extension Typescript source after making changes
 jlpm build

+#install the echo kernel, for the comms execute:
+jupyter kernelspec install ./echo_kernel --name echo

 ```

 You can watch the source directory and run JupyterLab at the same time in different terminals to watch for changes in the extension's source and automatically rebuild the extension.